flowchart TD

 3.3.1 3.1 The Argument

 Searle’s target is what he called strong AI, the thesis that a suitably programmed computer would thereby have a mind and genuinely understand.
 His claim is that a digital computer is exactly like the person in the room: it manipulates symbols according to formal rules (its program) without any access to what those symbols mean.
-Syntax, the formal manipulation of symbols, is not sufficient for semantics, the meaningful content those symbols carry.
-Because running a program is just syntax, and because understanding requires semantics, no program could by itself constitute understanding.
 The argument is meant to apply no matter how sophisticated the program, which is why it bears directly on systems far more capable than anything that existed in 1980.
+Notice what the argument does not claim.
+It does not say machines cannot think; Searle held that brains are machines and that some artifact might one day think if it reproduced the relevant causal powers of biological brains.
+It says only that running the right program is not, by itself, enough.

 3.4 4.
 Strong and Weak AI, Functionalism, and the Computational Theory of Mind